-The first step of creating a TS4 system with module-level monitoring using Tigo MLPE units is understanding the features of Tigo models.
+The first step of creating a Tigo TS4 system with module-level monitoring, is understanding the various components and their unique features.

-A complete Tigo MLPE system in order to provide panel-level power monitoring requires these three device types:
+A complete Tigo TS4-M/S/O system requires these three components:

-If you are ready to proceed with your design, read the following:
+If you are ready to proceed with your design, note the following:

-- Ensure availability of AC grid (or another source) of 120/220 VAC electric power and Internet access at the site.
+- Confirm availability of AC grid (120/220 VAC) power and Internet access at site

-- Check TS4 cable length required for the PV Module (panel) dimensions.
+- Check the TS4 cable length required for PV Modules (especially, if in landscape orientation)

-- String fuses – shall be 15 Amp when 3 or more strings are connected to 1 MPPT.
+- String fuse Maximum of 15 Amps (when 3 or more strings are connected to 1 MPPT)